MICHIGAN: Ryan* was a preteen when he entered the foster care system with his three

 younger siblings.
 They became wards of the state because of allegations of abuse, neglect, homelessness, and substance abuse.
-Fortunately, his grandmother was able to adopt Ryan and his siblings after their entry into the system.
+Fortunately, his grandmother adopted Ryan and his siblings after they entered the system.

 his grandmother made a tough choice.
 Although she loved Ryan very much, she felt she could no